vikipedia/python-trainings/online_course/source/module1/day1.rst

 Before we start programming, let's get ready with the tools that we need for python programming.
 We will need python with appropriate version installed on our system.
 Thoughout the tutorial we will be using python 3.7 or more.
-You can install python basic from python.org or you can get a python from anaconda with a whole bunch of packages deafult with it.
+You can install python basic from ``python.org`` or you can get a python from anaconda with a whole bunch of packages default with it.